W. Cleon Skousen: Legacy

 In an op-ed, Chris Zinda of The Independent (Note: The source cited is separate from the British online newspaper of the same name and based in St. George, Utah.) points out a book co-published by Cliven Bundy, the central figure of a 2014 standoff with the Bureau of Land Management.
 According to Zinda, it lays out Bundy's motivations behind the standoff, which he describes as "a combination of LDS theology and Skousen constitutional theory".

 Family

-Skousen's son, Paul Skousen, is an author, and his nephews include Joel Skousen, a survivalist and political author; Royal Skousen, a Mormon studies scholar and BYU professor of linguistics and English; and Mark Skousen, a libertarian economist and author–commentator who runs FreedomFest, an annual convention sponsored by Charles G. Koch among others.
+Skousen's son, Paul Skousen, is an author.
+Skousen's nephews include: Joel Skousen, a survivalist and political author; Royal Skousen, a Mormon studies scholar and BYU professor of linguistics and English; and Mark Skousen, a libertarian economist and author–commentator who runs FreedomFest.